temporalio/edu-101-java-code/README.md

 # Code Repository for Temporal 101 (Java)
-This repository provides code used for exercises and demonstrations included in the Go version of the
+This repository provides code used for exercises and demonstrations included in the Java version of the
 [Temporal 101](https://learn.temporal.io/courses/temporal_101)
 training course.